nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 `[TITLE_OF_RECOMMENDATION]` : title of recommendation that you want to edit.

 <span>&#10071;</span>Ensure the title of the recommendation you want to edit already exists in your lists of recommendations.
 Otherwise, Connoisseur will prompt you saying that no such recommendation exists.
+When typing the title you want to edit, ensure spelling and the number of blank spaces in between words is the same as the title in the list.

 As shown in Figure 18 below, Connoisseur will prompt you asking whether you would like to make changes to Title/ Category/ Price range/ Location/ RecBy.
 Input either `Title`,`Category`, `Price range`,`Location` or `RecBy` .